w3bb/anticode/README.md

 Modern Code of Conducts are focused on things that aren't important, such as policing thoughts, policing irrelevent behaviour, and fighting fire with fire.

-The anticode of conduct is designed for what's important -- the code.
+The anticode is designed for what's important -- the code.
 This code of conduct is designed to make people more productive, and leave politics at the door.